 - Position the DUT for test.

-- Ensure that this device is the only device in your test environment that responds to "Alexa."
+- Make sure that no other device in your test environment responds to "Alexa."

-- Test for FRR and RAR as described in the steps below.
+- Test for FRR and RAR as described in Test at each speech speaker location.

 For the Echo Dot: